clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 ![task 2.1 screenshot a](screenshots/task_2_1_a.png?raw=true)

 Let's update our code by adding routing logic which would direct the program flow according to the user's command.
+Replace everything below this `TODO 2.1.1` inside the same clause with the following:

 ```python
 # TODO: 2.1.1 Implement Command Handling